ch-patrick-scheidegger/c-plus-plus-ost/week02/README.md

 Example: Input `0 55 222 41 11` should result in `329`

-Once you are done, change your program to accept floating point numbers instead ('sumf').
+Once you are done, change your program to accept floating point numbers instead (`sumf`).
 How many places do you need to change?

 ## b) Average numbers

 Write a program `averagei()` to calculate the average of a sequence of integer numbers given in standard input.
 Assume only numbers separated by whitespace are provided.
-Print the resulting average with the number of elements on standard output.
+Return the resulting average on standard output.

-Example:
+Example, integrated into a console application:

 ```
 > averagei
 0 55 222 41 11<EOF>
 Average: 65.8
-Count: 5
 ```

 Once you are done, change your program to accept floating point numbers instead (`averagef()`).
 How many places do you need to change?